openstack/charm-cinder/README.md

 openstack-origin:  Allows Cinder to be installed from a specific apt repository.
                    See config.yaml for a list of supported sources.

-openstack-origin-git:  Allows Cinder to be installed from source.
-                       See config.yaml for a list of supported sources.

 block-device:  When using local storage, a block device should be specified to
                back a LVM volume group.
 It's important this device exists on all nodes that the service may be deployed to.